uc-cdis/guppy/doc/queries.md

 }
 ```

+### Tiered Access Sensitive Record Exclusion
+It is possible to configure Guppy to hide some records from being returned in `_aggregation` queries when Tiered Access is enabled (tierAccessLevel: "regular").
+The purpose of this is to "hide" information about certain sensitive resources, essentially making this an escape hatch from Tiered Access.
+Specifically, this feature is used in a Gen3 data commons to hide the existence of some studies from clients who do not have access, while keeping the features of Tiered Access for the non-sensitive studies.

+Crucially, Sensitive Record Exclusion only applies to records which the user does not have access to.
+If the user has access to a record, it will
+be counted in the aggregation query whether or not it is sensitive.

+To enable Sensitive Record Exclusion, set  `guppy.tier_access_sensitive_record_exclusion_field: "fieldname"` in the commons' `manifest.json`. `"fieldName"` should match a boolean field in the Elasticsearch index that indicates whether or not a record is sensitive.
+(E.g., `"tier_access_sensitive_record_exclusion_field": "sensitive"` in the Guppy config tells Guppy to look for a field in the ES index called `sensitive`, and to exclude records in the ES index which have `sensitive: "true"`)

+> Example: We have a index called "subject" with `100` records in it.
+Of those, `55` are inaccessible to this user.
+Of the inaccessible records, `15` records are sensitive.
+There are also `5` other sensitive records which are accessible to the user.
+>
+> __What will Guppy return when we ask for a total count of all records in the index?__
+> ```
+> query {
+>   _aggregation{
+>     $indexName(accessibility: all) {
+>       _totalCount
+>     }
+>   }
+> }
+>```
+> * Expected output:
+> ```
+> {
+>     "data": {
+>         "_aggregation": {
+>             "$indexName": {
+>                 "_totalCount": 85
+>             }
+>         }
+>     }
+> }
+>```
+> If sensitive study exclusion is enabled, Guppy will return `85`, instead of `100`.
+This is because Guppy excludes the `15` sensitive records that are not accessible to the user.
+Importantly, Guppy does not exclude the `5` sensitive records which are accessible to the user.
+>
 ### `filterSelf`
 In some UI scenarios, there's need that aggregation should skip applying filters on those fields that appear in filter object.
 For example, in Guppy's filter UI component, when user select `gender=female`, the aggregation (with filter object include `gender=female`) should return all gender values including "female", "male", and "unknown" etc., because filter UI still need to render those options.

 In order to skip applying filters for those fields, simply add `filterSelf=false`.

 Example without setting `filterSelf` (default is `true`):
 ```